Displaying and Operating the Timeline Palette

 Display of the Timeline

-(You can expand/consolidate all by clicking [Shift] + [Click])
+(You can expand/collapse all using [Shift] + [Click].)

 Basic Operation of the Timeline